AbrahamOO/dotfiles/README.md

 repo-help
 ```

-## 🔐 Security & Privacy
+## 🔐 Security Considerations

-### Repository Privacy

-This dotfiles repository is **PRIVATE** because:
-- Contains your personal automation preferences
-- Only you need access to it
-- Still contains NO credentials or secrets

 ### What's Safe

-✅ All scripts contain **NO credentials**
+✅ All scripts in this repository contain **NO credentials**
 ✅ No API tokens, passwords, or secrets
 ✅ Only automation logic
-✅ Authentication handled by GitHub CLI
+✅ Safe to share publicly

 ### How Authentication Works